 Using a Makita table saw we started to plane down a bunch of 2x4s ourselves, taking .5″ off of the ends.
 This was so we could use 1″ foam board insulation without having to worry about proper fitment.
 Unfortunately a dull blade, not enough air flow, and pushing the boards through too fast burned up the $600 saw and the project came to an abrupt halt.
 After sourcing an industrial table saw a few days later we finished planing down the boards, keeping the scrap .5″ pieces for trim work.

-We placed a 2×4 stud on the floor every 4′ so that we did not have to worry about cutting the 4×8′ sheets of OSB board.
-Once we were done the OSB sheets were laid down but the floor was very soft.
-We thought we could live with it but the more we walked on it and thought about it, the more we realized, if it’s not right now, it won’t be right later.
-We took the OSB boards out and ran another set of studs vertical from the front of the bus to the back right down the middle.
-The middle of the bus is going to be the hallway which means a high traffic area.
-Since the foam board insulation was already laid down, this was accomplished by cutting the studs to the appropriate length, tracing them with a sharpie, and using a box cutter to cut out the foam strips.
-Once the foam was cut we used a flat head screw driver to pop up one end of the foam and run our hands down it popping it out as we went.
-This worked extremely well.
+We placed a 2×4 joist every 4′ so that we didn’t have to worry about cutting the 4×8′ sheets of OSB.
+The OSB sheets were laid down but the floor was soft.
+We thought we could live with it but the more we walked on it, the more we realized if it’s not right now it won’t be right later.
+We removed the OSB boards and ran another set of joists vertical down the middle, since the middle of the bus is going to be a high traffic area.
+Because the foam board insulation was already installed, we cut the joists to the appropriate length, tracing them on the foam, and using a box cutter to remove where the joist would be.
 The OSB boards were laid down again but the floor was still soft.
-At this point we realized that if we kept adding studs the floor would gain strength but would start getting colder due to lack of insulation.
 What else could we do but pull the OSB boards up again?

 After watching a bunch of episodes of This Old House, we noticed that not only the walls, but the floors were 16″ centers, meaning from the center of one 2×4 to the center of the next 2×4, was 16″.
 We decided that we needed some sort of horizontal support between the 4′ sections.

-We took all of the OSB boards (3rd time) back out of the bus and added more studs running parallel with the horizontal studs.
-These studs we cut short so that there was plenty of insulation around them and the other studs.
+We took all of the OSB boards (3rd time) back out of the bus and added more joists running parallel with the horizontal joists.
+These joists we cut short so that there was plenty of insulation around them and the other joists.
 Spray foam was used to “glue” and seal around the shorter horizontal boards.
 The OSB boards were put back in and wouldn’t you know it… still soft on the ends.

-The boards were taken back out (why are you still reading this?) and additional vertical studs were added to the ends of each 4″ section.
-Teks Self-Tapping Phillips-Drive Exterior Wood Screw were used for all of the studs except the shorter horizontal ones.
+The boards were taken back out (why are you still reading this?) and additional vertical joists were added to the ends of each 4″ section.
+Teks Self-Tapping Phillips-Drive Exterior Wood Screw were used for all of the joists except the shorter horizontal ones.
 The OSB boards were put back in and the floor was solid.
-Except… you know what? we forgot to tape all the seams.
+Except… you know what?
+We forgot to tape all the seams.
 Hahahahahaha!
-We love it ser murch!
+We lurveve it ser murch!

 This floor is now water proof, over insulated, and incredibly sturdy.
 All we can say is…